 This study finds suitable locations for biomass energy facilities by integrating GIS, BWM, and fuzzy logic techniques.
 GIS is used to conduct enhanced spatial analyses and spatial data manipulation, while MCDM methods enrich the trustworthiness of the analysis.
-Fuzzy logic

-(rather than Boolean logic) is used to quantify uncertainty and establish the relative importance of each criterion.
-The implemented workflow can be seen in Figure 1.
+Fuzzy logic (rather than Boolean logic) is used to quantify uncertainty and establish the relative importance of each criterion.
+The implemented workflow is shown in Fig. 1.